Adaptive-treed bandits: Tree-armed bandits

-We can similarly define the dyadic tree on \([0, 1],\) instead allowing each node with upper bound 1 to contain the point 1; this tree is illustrated in \autoref{fig:cab-tree}.
-If the trees \(\mathcal T_i\) are dyadic trees on \([0, 1],\) then \(\mathcal E\) is the Borel \(\sigma\)-algebra on \([0,1]^p,\) and we recover the continuum-armed bandit setting of \autoref{sec:cps}.
+We can similarly define the dyadic tree on $[0, 1]$, instead allowing each node with upper bound 1 to contain the point 1; this tree is illustrated in Figure~\ref{fig:cab-tree}.
+If the trees $\mathcal T_i$ are dyadic trees on $[0, 1]$, then $\mathcal E$ is the Borel $\sigma$-algebra on $[0,1]^p$, and we recover the setting of Section~\ref{sec:cab}.

-With these definitions, we can consider continuum-armed bandits as a special-case of tree-armed bandits.
-In the following section, we will describe an algorithm for solving not only continuum-armed bandits, but also tree-armed bandits more generally.
-We will then show that our algorithm not only improves upon previous work in tree-armed bandits, but also achieves near-optimal rates of regret over zooming continuous reward functions.
+With these definitions, we can now consider continuum-armed bandits as a special-case of tree-armed bandits.
+In the following section, we will describe an algorithm for solving tree-armed bandits, which when applied to continuum-armed bandits, achieves the bounds in Corollary~\ref{cor:zoom-rate}.